mkp170791/numpy/doc/source/reference/arrays.nditer.cython.rst

 For our example, we'll create a sum of squares function.
 To start, let's implement this function in straightforward Python.
-We want to support an 'axis' parameter similar to the numpy :func:`sum` function, so we will need to construct a list for the `op_axes` parameter.
+We want to support an 'axis' parameter similar to the numpy_demo :func:`sum` function, so we will need to construct a list for the `op_axes` parameter.
 Here's how this looks.